The Difference Between CCJs and Defaults (+ Mortgage Approval Tips)

 Typical Routes People Take

-Higher Deposit + Specialist Lender: A 15–30% deposit can unlock options with CCJs or defaults.
+Higher Deposit + Specialist Lender: A 15–30% deposit can unlock more options, but in some cases, 5–10% is still possible depending on your situation.

 Wait for “Ageing”: If a CCJ or default will be 12–24 months old soon, waiting may unlock better rates.